 Music thrives at Reading Blue Coat School.

-Its young musicians and many of the staff are involved in numerous performances throughout the year, including the Grand Concert, a number of chamber concerts and recitals, a Jazz Cabaret, a Rock and Pop Concert, the Swing into Summertime outdoor concert, music festivals and an annual musical theatre production.
-Past musicals have included Oliver!, Evita, Phantom of the Opera, Miss Saigon, West Side Story, The Wizard of Oz, Les Miserables, My Fair Lady and Grease.
+Its young musicians and many of the staff are involved in numerous performances throughout the year, including the Grand Concert, a number of chamber concerts and recitals, a Jazz Cabaret, the Swing into Summertime outdoor concert, music festivals and an annual musical theatre production.
+Past musicals have included Little Shop of Horrors, Anything Goes, Oliver!, Evita, Phantom of the Opera, Miss Saigon, Les Miserables, and Grease.
 More than a third of pupils learn instruments, and many of these pupils take part in our co-curricular programme.
 There are many ensembles for pupils to join: a 60-strong choir, Chamber and Treble choirs, Barbershop group, Concert Band, String Ensemble, Saxophone Group, Guitar Ensemble, Swing Band, Wind Band, Piano Trio, Brass Ensemble, Senior Brass Group and many rock and pop groups.
 Our visiting instrumental staff provide tuition on a wide range of orchestral instruments plus piano, organ, voice, guitar (classical, electric and bass) and drums, and pupils are regularly entered for Associated Board Exams.

 The London Academy of Music and Dramatic Art (LAMDA) is one of the UK’s oldest drama schools and has been offering practical examinations in communication and performance subjects for more than 130 years.
 Blue Coat is proud to be able to offer LAMDA lessons as an opportunity for our students to further develop confidence in a safe, encouraging and fun environment, whilst working towards vital personal skills, such as developing a clear and expressive voice, a strong physical presence and creative performance.
 LAMDA exams may be used as a ‘Skill’ towards the Duke of Edinburgh’s award scheme and are nationally recognised qualifications of excellence in communication and performance.
 They greatly enhance a student’s profile when applying for work and higher education.
 Grades 6-8 (the equivalent of AS Level and above), qualify for additional UCAS points and many companies and universities value the LAMDA qualifications highly.
 LAMDA lessons are available in a variety of disciplines, including public speaking, acting, verse and prose, reading for performance, and even mime.
 Pupils are offered one 35-minute lesson per week, conducted during the school day, and the lesson times are rotated weekly, to avoid continually missing the same lesson period.
 Blue Coat is a recognised Private Examination Centre, which is of great advantage to the students, who appreciate the opportunity to rehearse and perform in familiar surroundings.
 All of our LAMDA students have so far achieved a mark of either Merit or Distinction.